top of page

 Find a good time to visit Geysir, early morning or during the night

-The tireless hot spring Strokkur continues to blow boiling water and steam into the air at the Geysir hot spring area every day, every week, and every month of the year.
-It is a magnificent sight to see the blows 20 - 30 meters into the air every 10 to 20 minutes.
-A group of one hundred visitors and more can witness the sight without difficulty each and every time, right in front of the hot spring.
-It is a thrill each and every time.
-The whole Geysir area is quite large and can easily welcome hundreds of visitors every hour.
-If you want to see Strokkur blow up close and personal and a crowd has gathered around it, you can just wait for a few minutes by looking at it and photograph some of the wonderful other interesting geysers, boiling water and boiling clay in addition to all the extensive geological formations and colors.
-There is a lot to see, but during peak hours from late morning until late in the afternoon, the main problem is traffic and finding a parking space.
-As with Gullfoss, you can also choose to visit Strokkur and the Geysir area in late May, June or early July, during the evening or early morning, when the sun is still up, and few visitors are around.
-You might even find yourself alone there with Strokkur.
-You can also come early around daylight, before the bus tour visitors arrive.
-It is all about planning and the time of the day.
-In summer, daylight in Iceland is around the clock, for 24 hours.
+The tireless hot spring Strokkur confidently blows boiling water and steam into the air at the Geysir hot spring area without fail every single day, week, and month of the year.
+It is a truly magnificent sight as it shoots up 20 - 30 meters into the sky every 10 to 20 minutes.
+A group of one hundred or more visitors can easily witness this awe-inspiring spectacle right in front of the hot spring, providing an exhilarating experience each time.
+The vast Geysir area has the capacity to welcome hundreds of visitors every hour.
+If you wish to witness Strokkur up close and personal, even amidst a crowd, simply take a few moments to admire and capture the beauty of the other fascinating geysers, boiling water, and colorful geological formations surrounding you.
+While there is plenty to explore, the main challenge during peak hours is navigating through traffic and securing a parking spot.
+Similar to Gullfoss, consider visiting Strokkur and the Geysir area in late May, June, or early July, particularly during the evening or early morning hours when the sun is still shining and visitor numbers are low.
+You may even find yourself alone with Strokkur, especially if you arrive early at dawn before the bus tours commence.
+Planning your visit according to the time of day is key, especially during the Icelandic summer when daylight persists for 24 hours.

 Overcrowded Almannagjá at Þingvellir National Park